As a dog parent, you need to keep an eye on several things and the unwanted pregnancy of your female dog is one and the

 Does it possess any risk to our dogs?

 What are the best and safest methods to do an abortion in dogs?

-Well, this post contains all the necessary information about the dog’s abortion.
+Well, this article contains all the necessary information about the dog’s abortion.
 But remember, you MUST consult with the vet regarding this issue.

 So, let’s read everything you need to know about dog abortion below.

-Humans and dogs don’t look similar, even they don’t sound similar but several things are common (and important) in both of them such as pregnancy and abortion.
+Humans and dogs are not similar.
+They don’t sound similar but several things are common (and important) in both of them such as pregnancy and abortion.

-There are different reasons where humans make a very serious and complex decision to pursue an abortion.
+Several reasons let humans make a very serious and complex decision to pursue an abortion.
 Similarly, you may also need to pursue abortion in dogs when you don’t want to risk their life and health because of unwanted pregnancy.
 So, it is important to know the good and bad about dog abortion, as well as, the reasons, methods, and treatments.

 What is Dog Abortion?

 We know the term abortion as the expulsion or removal of a fetus before the pregnancy reaches its full term, and sometimes we call it the “termination of pregnancy”.
 The most common procedures of abortion are medicine or surgery to remove the embryo or fetus from the mother’s uterus.

 The normal duration of the gestational period of the dog is about 57 to 72 days while fetal death in dogs can cause abortion (expulsion), resorption, mummification, or fetal retention.